electron/website/blog/electron-17-0.md

 ### Removed/Deprecated Changes

-* Usage of the `desktopCapturer.getSources` API in the renderer has been deprecated and will be removed.
-This change improves the default security of Electron apps.
+* Usage of the `desktopCapturer.getSources` API in the renderer has been removed.
 See [here](https://raw.githubusercontent.com/electron/electron/main/docs/breaking-changes.md#removed-desktopcapturergetsources-in-the-renderer) for details on how to replace this API in your app.

 ## End of Support for 13.x.y